davidkesnr/biclustering/README.md

 as the optimal combination.
 We can now use this algorithm to select from multiple `rc` combinations, and see which minimizes this value `k`.

-Since the biclustering algorithm can be computationally intensive, and I run it tens or possibly hundreds of times to find the best `rc` combination, this section of the analysis is best done by using a loop, which runs multiple loop iterations simultaneously by distributing them across multiple CPU’s.
+Since the biclustering algorithm can be computationally intensive and I run it tens or possibly hundreds of times to find the best `rc` combination, it is best to automate this section of the analysis.
+This can be achieved using a loop.
+A conventional `for` loop comes to mind, but the efficiency of the loop can be multiplied by distributing loop iterations across multiple CPU’s, thereby allowing multiple loop iterations to run simultaneously.
 To do this, I use the `foreach` and `parallel` packages.
-First, I register the number of cores to recruit for this purpose.
+First, I register the number of CPU cores to recruit for this purpose.
 I leave one core for available for general computation outside of R:

 ``` r
 numCores <- detectCores()-1 #get number of cores